 Q. Where do the vegetables come from?

-A. All of the vegetables come from three farms.
+A. All of the vegetables come from two farms.
 Whitehorse Schools and some of the rural schools receive their veggies from Yukon Grain Farm, a farm located about 25 minutes north of Whitehorse just off the North Klondike Highway.
 It is owned and operated by Steve and Bonnie MacKenzie-Grieve.
 If you live in Whitehorse, you’ve probably seen their potatoes, carrots, beets, and cabbages in the grocery stores.
 Dawson receives its veggies from Vogt Enterprises, a farm located at Henderson's Corner along the Klondike River.
 It is owned and operated by Lucy and Jack Vogt.
 If you live in Dawson, you’ve probably seen them at the Dawson City Farmer’s Market, selling a wide variety of veggies from potatoes and carrots, to cauliflowers, peas and tomatoes, just to name a few.
-Haines Junction gets the vegetables from the Spruce Cottage Farm.
-This farm is run by Jolene Billwiller who has been growing for 20 years.
-If you live in Haines Junction, you can find them selling bedding plants and produce at the Juction Community Market.

 Q. I want to support From The Ground Up Healthy Choice Fundraiser, but I’m not sure I could eat all those veggies.
 Is there somewhere I could donate the food?